jonathanLynn/jonathanLynn/README.md

 ## I'm an Engineer, Husband and Father.

-- 🔭 I’m currently working as a Network & Security Engineer
+- 🔭 I'm a Principal Engineer for a large Enterprise
-- 🌱 I’m currently studying all things Network Automation
+- 🌱 I'm passionate about technical adoption and helping others with their technology journey

 ### :memo: Latest Readings and Podcasts: